The IP Administrator Assistant is an entry-level position providing clerical and basic overflow IP practice support while in training.

 - Coordinates with colleagues and/or departments to ensure successful completion of assigned tasks and other requests in a timely manner.

-- Adheres to established work schedule, but with the flexibility required to satisfy client needs as well as workload demands.
+- Adheres to established work schedule, but with the flexibility required to satisfy practitioner, client, and/or group/department needs as well as workload demands.

 - Bachelors’ degree preferred.